githubteacher/everyone-may-2016/irini-sanfrancisco.md

 ### Parks
  - Golden Gate Park
  - Park Presidio -- Isn't it the Place where the have the bunkers/forts?
+ - Park Presidio -- There's a trails to Bakers Beach
  - Dolores
  - Lake Merced
  - The Botanic Garden